LunaticNeko/anhost/readme.md

    moment because it was originally designed for a "submit or fail" class.
 2. This work IS designed to work with multiple classes and years.
 It is designed for a long-standing and massive course.
+3. The current preprocessing script works only with WebClass, specifically, the implementation at Kanazawa University.
+We plan to generalize this as we work with other institutions and LMSes.

 ## For researchers: